ARTINKEL/Character-Builder/README.md

-# User Response Based Character Designer
+# User Response Based Character Builder
 This program will ask a series of questions.
 It is best to answer them in as much detail as possible, using multiple descriptive words.
 After the last question is answered, a Race and Class for a Dungeons and Dragons character will be generated based off of the user response.